 Carpometacarpal Joint Arthritis

-Thumb arthritis is the most common form of osteoarthritis affecting the hand.
+Arthritis of the carpometacarpal joint (thumb joint) is the most common form of osteoarthritis affecting the hand.

 De Quervain’s Tenosynovitis